Asgaros/asgaros-forum/readme.txt

 6. Manage general options

 == Changelog ==
+* Fixed: It was not possible to unsubscribe from topics/forums in the subscriptions area
 * Fixed: Show groups in mobile view
 * Changed: Only contain moderators, administrators and topic participants in suggestions for mentioning-functionality
 * Minor design changes